kailafitz/cs50finalproject/README.md

 ###### Notes on dashboard() route function

-- Current active user is gotten from active JWT
 - Gross, tax and net values are summed up based on the year value submitted from the frontend
-- Marshmallow schemas are used to neatly serialise database objects
-- Current year data is returned, along with an array of all unique year values found in job records from the 'date_created' column
+- Current year data is returned from GET, along with an array of all unique year values found in job records from the 'date_created' column

-###### Notes on updateBankAccount() route function

-- Current active user is gotten from active JWT
-- Find user and associated bank account
-- Takes data and updates values in database

-###### Notes on updatePersonalDetails() route function
+###### Notes on records() route function

-- Current active user is gotten from active JWT
-- Find user in database
-- Takes data and updates values in database
+- Return all jobs associated with the logged-in user

 ###### Notes on addJob() route function

-- Current active user is gotten from active JWT
+- Once current active user is distinguished from JWT, the username is used to query for the User in database
-- Takes data as json, make some calculations and adds data to database
-- List of employers are
+- Tax calculations are carried out on some of the data variables
+- Upon the GET request, a list of Employer objects is returned

-###### Notes on records() route function
+###### Notes on updateBankAccount()/ updatePersonalDetails() route functions

-- Current active user is gotten from active JWT
-- Return all jobs associated with the user with schema
+- User's email used to get associated BankAccount and UserAddress data
+- Upon the GET request, default values are loaded into the form

 ###### Notes on edit_record(id) route function